scmcgowen/MinecraftModDocumenation/docs/API/experience.md

 This API is dedicated to XP manipulations: collecting it, moving out/to player and store it inside turtle.

-> [!danger]
+!!! danger
-> Due to ComputerCraft limitations all stored XP will be lost if you unequip turtle upgrade.
+    Due to ComputerCraft limitations all stored XP will be lost if you unequip turtle upgrade.

 | Function                     | Returns        | Description                                                                                                                      |
 |------------------------------|----------------|----------------------------------------------------------------------------------------------------------------------------------|